-At this point the only detail that we know is that the Fair School Funding Formula is now being implemented and is to be phased in over a 6 year period.
+At this point the only detail that we know is that the Fair School Funding Formula is now being implemented and is to be phased in over a 6-year period.
 We do not know details as what to expect locally beyond some estimates that were sent out during the discussion phase of the biennial budget process.
-We are being told that the new funding formula will begin to be phased in at some point during December 2021.
-As of now, we are assuming no increases in state funding in future years outside of returning to the same level as before COVID-19.
+It was not until February when we finally started to see components of the new funding formula begin to show on our settlement sheets.
+We are still learning about the various items included within the new funding formula and this will continue as we move forward in the coming months.